 Like all other Employees, managers are required to adhere to the terms of this Code.
 Due to their leadership position with the Company they are also required to set an appropriate example by demonstrating exemplary conduct at all times.

-All contracted agents, representatives and consultants of the Company shall receive this Code upon signature of the contracts and shall acknowledge their consent with the requirements set forth in the Code, by executing the Acknowledgment Form for Agents, attached hereto in Annex 2.
-Any breach of the requirements of this Code by the outsourced agents, representatives and consultants shall result in termination of the contract.
+All contracted Business Associates of the Company shall receive this Code upon signature of the contracts and shall acknowledge their consent with the requirements set forth in the Code, by executing the Acknowledgment Form for Agents, attached hereto in Annex 2.
+Any breach of the requirements of this Code by the outsourced Business Associates shall result in termination of the contract.

 Georgian Airways has adopted a Compliance Program (the “Program”) to coordinate, implement and monitor compliance with corporate values and Company policies and procedures.
 The Program is attached to this Code as Annex 1.